CopernicaMarketingSoftware/AMQP-CPP/README.md

 will call these methods to inform you that an operation on the channel has succeeded or has failed.

-For example, if you call the channel.declareQueue() method, the AMQP library will send a message to the RabbitMQ message broker to ask it to declare the queue.
+For example, if you call the channel.declareQueue() method, the AMQP-CPP library will send a message to the RabbitMQ message broker to ask it to declare the queue.
 However, because all operations in the library are asynchronous, the declareQueue() method immediately returns 'true', although it is at that time